 Peter Rabbit’s Happy Easter by Grace Maccarone is an interesting tale about how Peter Rabbit became the Easter Bunny.
 However, I found a few loose ends.
 But before I get to that let me give you a quick taste of the book.
 The story is how Peter wants to make his mom forgive him for being naughty so he steals (although he doesn’t see it that way) eggs from neighboring farms to give her as a gift.
 Before he gives them to her paint falls on them and they get colored all different beautiful colors.
 His mom tells him not to steal and so he returns them at night becoming the Easter Bunny.

 Ok here are my issues… I don’t mind naughty characters, in fact, I usually really enjoy them but sneaking back to return something you stole without apologizing left a bad taste.
 I know why the author wrote it like that to turn him into the Easter Bunny but it still didn’t sit well with me.
 The illustrations by David McPhail really stole the show, I thought they were beautiful.

 The Story of Easter by Patricia A. Pingry was the text I was expecting and hoping What is Easter would have.
-I am just glad it will be added to our family library soon.
+I am happily adding it to our family library soon.
 This book does a fantastic job at explaining the holiday of Easter, it’s origins and traditions on the level of kids still young enough to read a board book.
 It doesn’t hurt that the church in it looks identical to ours and my son was so excited that our church was in the book!
 I also appreciated the diversity in the illustrations.